A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Results

 \begin{itemize}

-\item {\bf GRB 080905A.} In this case the $R$-band light curve is very shallow, with $\alpha\sim0.4$ between 8 and 15 hours after the trigger.
-A deep upper limit at $\sim$30 hours confirms that no emission from an underlying host is affecting the early data.
-This behaviour may be more compatible with a kilonova. {\bf If this were the case, its blue component is fainter than AT2017gfo by a factor $\gtrsim 3$ at 13 and 30 hrs.
-Indeed,} this case was already presented in \S 4.1.
+\item {\bf GRB 050724.} Its early $R$-band light curve is rising between 5.6 and 11.8 hours after the trigger {\bf (4.4 and 9.4 hours rest-frame)}, with $\alpha \sim-0.5$. {\bf Simultaneous X-ray and radio data show a similar trend. \cite{Gao2017a} interpreted this behaviour as evidence for a kilonova powered by a magnetar.
+We find that, if it were an emerging kilonova, its blue component is brighter than AT2017gfo up a factor 9 and 6 in $R$ and $I$ bands at $\sim28$ hours (rest-frame), respectively.
+This factor decreases to $\sim2.4$ at $\sim66$ hours. }

+\item {\bf GRB 060614A.} In this case the $R$-band light curve shows a clear shallow decay phase {\bf between 1.5 and 11 hours (1 and 10 hours in rest-frame) simultaneous with an X-ray plateau feature,} with a brightening peaking at $\sim4$ hours after the trigger.
+In this case, the detected luminosity are a factor of $\sim$16 larger than the $R$-band luminosity of AT2017gfo at $\sim$12.8~hours after the trigger. {\bf \citet[][]{Jin2015a,Yang2015a} found a kilonova component for this burst at more than $\sim$3 days after the trigger from an optical excess in the afterglow.
+At this time we find no clear evidence of an optical shallow decay (see \S~\ref{sec:peculiar})}.

-\item {\bf GRB 090515.} In this case the $r$-band light curve has a decay index $\alpha\sim0.1$ between 1.7 and 25 hours after the trigger.
-Moreover, a very late ($\sim10^3$~hrs) deep upper limit confirms that no emission from an underlying host is affecting the early data.
-If a kilonova is emerging from the afterglow emission, it is fainter than {\bf AT2017gfo} by a factor of 2.3 at $\sim18$ hours after the trigger.
+\item {\bf GRB 090515.} In this case the $r$-band light curve has a decay index $\alpha\sim0.1$ between 1.7 and 25 hours after the trigger {\bf (1.2 and 17.8 hours rest-frame)}.
+Moreover, a very late ($\sim10^3$~hrs) deep upper limit confirms that no emission from an underlying host is affecting the early data. {\bf The X-ray afterglow is very weak and no data is available for a comparison after the first hour.} If a kilonova is emerging from the afterglow emission, it is fainter than AT2017gfo by a factor of 2.3 at $\sim18$ hours after the trigger.
 Note that this case was already presented in \S 4.1.

+\item {\bf GRB 150423A.} This burst shows a shallow decay behaviour in the i- and z-bands, with index $\alpha =0.4\pm0.2$ in the r-band before 4 hours after the trigger {\bf (1.7 hours in rest-frame)}.
+The temporal mismatch with the AT2017gfo light curves prevents us from performing a more quantitative comparison. {\bf We note that during the same time interval the X-ray light curve is much steeper ($\alpha_X\sim0.96\pm0.07$), thus suggesting a different origin with respect to the optical counterpart. }

+\item {\bf GRB 150424A.} In this case the r-band light curve has an atypical shallow decay with index $\alpha\sim0.1$ between 1.6 and 13 hours after the trigger {\bf (1.2 and 10.1 hours in rest-frame), simultaneous with an X-ray plateau feature}. {\bf If a kilonova is the dominant component, its blue component is brighter than AT2017gfo by a factor of $\sim15$ at $\sim16.4$ hours after the trigger (rest-frame), i.e. at the end of the shallow phase.
+At the same time in the $J,H$ bands the light curve is brighter than AT2017gfo by a factor $\sim30$ and falls to $\sim2.3$ times brighter at $\sim$124 hours after the trigger.}